Mr Ching Liu

 Ching Liu is a Principal in Control Risks’ Compliance, Forensics and Intelligence practice.
 Ching is a digital forensic expert leading technical investigations and cyber forensic incident response.
 He has over twenty-five years of experience in leveraging technology solutions for multi-jurisdiction and regulatory mandates.

 He frequently assists clients, law enforcement agencies and law firms on assignments ranging from forensic collections to interrogation of enterprise and cloud systems on subject matters such as money laundering, corporate fraud, terrorism, drug trafficking and murder.
 He has investigated significant cybercrimes and system breaches involving ransomware, phishing and electronic espionage.

-Control Risks is an independent, global risk consultancy providing forensics support to law enforcement, solicitors and corporate clients in a range of forensic disciplines.
+Control Risks is an independent, global risk consultancy providing forensics support to clients in a range of forensic disciplines.

 Areas of specialism include:

 • Digital forensics and incident response – electronic evidence is easily tainted if not handled correctly and mobile devices, computers, servers, cloud-based systems often hold more information than is immediately obvious.
 Our digital forensic team can deploy cutting-edge defensible technology to help acquire the data from all types of systems, on-site or remotely, to perform in-depth analysis, whether it is to assist with an external cyber attack such as business email compromise and ransomware, or to assist with an investigation where digital evidence may hold the answers to the case.

 • Electronic discovery – we can provide collaborative review platforms to investigate evidence from user data, such as emails, their attachments, documents, spreadsheets and any other data files from a wide range of sources ranging from mobile phones to large databases.